 The Dallas Volunteer Attorney Program, an initiative of the Dallas Bar Association and Legal Aid of NorthWest Texas, is hosting 11 free legal clinics for county residents who meet financial guidelines.
-The clinics, which will be held throughout April, will offer legal advice and consultation in civil matters.
+The clinics, which will be held throughout June, will offer legal advice and consultation in civil matters.
 Continue Reading

 Editor’s note: TLAP offers confidential assistance for lawyers, law students, and judges with substance abuse or mental health issues.
 Call TLAP at 1-800-343-8527 (TLAP) or find more information at tlaphelps.org.

 What did I do last night?
 Who is mad at me?
 What did I do at work yesterday afternoon?
 Did I commit malpractice?
 Surely, a client will sue me soon.
 I wonder if anyone knew I was drunk when I came back to court after lunch last week.
 I am not going to drink today.
 Maybe I should end it all.
 If being a lawyer weren’t so stressful, I wouldn’t have to drink like I do.
 Screw it; I’ll quit drinking tomorrow.

 Bishop Lynch High School, of Dallas, finished 10th out of 46 teams at the 2019 National High School Mock Trial Competition from May 16 to May 19 in Athens, Georgia.
 This is the second time in the past five years that a Texas team has placed in the top 10.